 Do you like camping in the summer?
 The night-black sleeping cabin allows you a good night’s sleep when the sun rises at 5 a.m.

-Coleman Rocky Mountain 5 has 3 rooms.
+Coleman Rocky Mountain 5 Plus has 3 rooms.
 For a tunnel tent, you have a large living room at the front and an inner tent with 2 bedrooms at the back divided by a removable partition.

 You can enter the living room through the barrier-free front door protected by a canopy.
 4 large PVC windows provide the living room with plenty of light even in bad weather.

-ATTENTION: Coleman made a mistake with the floor plan.
+Attention: Coleman made a mistake with the floor plan.
 The side door shown was on the Rocky Mountain 5, but the Plus version has no side door.
 Some numbers were also wrong.
 We have corrected the floor plan for you and are showing the corrected version here.

-The tent has a total usable area of 11.1 square meters.
+It has a total usable area of 11.1 square meters.
 5.1 m² of this is in the living room and 6 m² in the sleeping quarters.
 That’s not much, the Outwell Nevada 5P, for example, offers a whopping 5 m² more space.

 As with almost all tunnel tents, the double-walled design of the bedrooms costs some space.
 With an area of 2.22 m² per person, the tent is big enough for a pleasant stay.